danielaaz04/danielaaz04/README.md

 - 👋 Hi, I’m @danielaaz04
 - 👀 I am a self taught data scientist.
-I like to use Python or SQL and I enjoy a lot participating in datatohns with new challenges from different industries.
+I like to use Python to build machine learning models and I enjoy a lot participating in datatohns with new challenges from different industries.
 - 💞️ Now I’m looking to learn more about cloud data projects.
 - 📫 How to reach me: Send me a message on my Linkedin profile ( https://www.linkedin.com/in/danielaaz04/ ) and I will answer as soon as possible.